All food for sale must be imported by a registered food importer

 MPI lists registered food importers in a public database.

 Food importers must ensure food is safe and suitable

-- being prepared to recall food if it is not safe or suitable.
+- have procedures in place to recall food if it is unsafe or unsuitable, or becomes unsafe or unsuitable.

 Food must meet labelling and ingredients requirements

 Food for sale in New Zealand must comply with the Australia and New Zealand Food Standards Code.
 This sets rules about what’s allowed and not allowed in your food, and how it must be labelled when it comes to be sold.